All College-sponsored travel must meet the following requirements:

-- All trip participants are required to comply with the standards set forth in the SFCC Student Code of Conduct and with applicable SFCC policies, procedures, rules and regulations.
+- All trip participants are required to comply with the standards set forth in the Policy 2-1 Student Code of Conduct and with applicable SFCC policies, procedures, rules and regulations (SFCC Policies and Procedures).

 - Travel may not occur unless these procedures have been followed.
 Any trip taken without submission of a complete and accurate Student Travel Form or other violations of this policy may result in individual and/or organizational discipline as outlined in the College Student Handbook, together with such additional action as appropriate under the circumstances.

 - These guidelines apply to all travel activities:

 - Pre-trip Meeting: The faculty member/chaperone and students traveling should hold a pre-trip planning meeting with all participants to discuss the planned itinerary, behavioral expectations, and transportation details.

 - Transportation: The faculty member/chaperone should arrange for transportation using official College vehicle(s), rental vehicle(s), chartered service, regularly scheduled transportation service, or, if necessary, personal vehicles (Policy 5-10 Owned and Leased Vehicles).
 These rules apply to the use of vehicles.

 - College Vehicles.
 College vehicles may only be driven by SFCC employees authorized to do so.
 (Refer to the SFCC Employee Handbook.)

 - Rental Vehicles.
 If rented with College funds, only College employees can drive rental vehicles; all terms of the rental contract must be complied with.